 Did you have legal advice and do you benefit from the contract?

-Did you have your own attorney look over the prenuptial agreement before you signed it?
+Did you have your own Denver prenuptial agreement attorney look over the prenup agreement before you signed it?
 If not, that could give you grounds to challenge the document.
 You should not enter into a contract without fully understanding its contents.

 Unfortunately, not everyone insists that their spouse secure independent counsel before they agree to terms in a prenuptial agreement.
 That may have been an attempt to take advantage of you at the time, but it can benefit you in the divorce: It will influence the court’s consideration of the validity of the document.